 Use these settings to control exterior and interior lights.
 Exterior light controls (Exterior Lights, Front Fog, and Rear Fog) are also available on the Quick Controls tab, and are described in the previous topic.
-For detailed information on lights, see Lights on page 54.
+For detailed information on lights, see Lights on page 48.
+Using this tab, you can also control the following light settings: